cta-wave/common-media-server-data/README.md

 If you are interested in getting involved in the CMSD group, please contact Alexandra Blasgen at CTA (ablasgen at cta.tech).

 Proposed schedule for 2022:
-1. March 31 - Candidate recommendation
+1. Oct 1 - Candidate recommendation
-2. May 30 - Final recommendation
+2. Oct 30 - Final recommendation
-3. June 1 - TWG Review
+3. Nov 15 - TWG Review
-4. June 15  - Steering Committee review
+4. Dec 14  - Steering Committee review
-5. June 30 - Publish specification
+5. Dec 30 - Publish specification